About Richmond/Wayne County Indiana

 One hospital, over 100 family practices and specializing physicians and a large number of facilities and professionals provide physical healthcare services to Wayne County Indiana.

-As you will see on campus and throughout their site, Reid has undergone many changes over the years.
+As you will see on campus and throughout their site, Reid Health has undergone many changes over the years.
 The biggest change?
 They've got a brand new hospital - allowing them to provide you with a phenomenal healing environment as well as the very latest in medical technology!

-But the care you receive at Reid goes far beyond their exterior.
+But the care you receive at Reid Health goes far beyond their exterior.
 Their people live and breathe the same commitment they've had to their community for years - a commitment to being involved and to being that extra hand patients and families need while they recover.
-From their physicians and nurses to those working in the Café at Twelve Hundred, Ginkgo Boutique, and their Espresso Bar, the team at Reid can tell you story after story about how they make a difference in their patients' lives.
+From their physicians and nurses to those working in the Café at Twelve Hundred, Ginkgo Boutique, and their Espresso Bar, the team at Reid Health can tell you story after story about how they make a difference in their patients' lives.
 Just take a look at what their patients are saying!

 - New modern facility designed to be a calm, healing environment